Hello, Anxiety - Phum Viphurit

 While I was constantly struggling and fighting against anxiety, the song had zero interest in controlling it or driving it out.

-No bold declaration of "overcoming" it.
+No bold declaration of "overcoming" anything.

 No dramatic vow to conquer it either.

-It even goes a step further and comforts it.
 I cringed at the cheerful optimism of it all.

 It was a concept I literally couldn’t fathom at the time.